MicrosoftDocs/minecraft-creator/creator/Documents/LearningPaths/RTX/Documents/RTX_PBRTexturingGuide_Intro.md

 :::image type="content" source="../../../../Reference/Source/VanillaResourcePack/textures/blocks/waterlily.png" alt-text="Texture used in minecraft to drive the appearance of a water lily":::

-With the introduction of PBR to Minecraft, Textures can now use five additonal maps in order to help creators create realistic materials.
+With the introduction of PBR to Minecraft, Textures can now use five additional maps in order to help creators create realistic materials.

 - [Metallic Map](#metallic-map)
 - [Emissive Map](#emissive-map)